 - Split up the instruction input.

-- The instruction formats are documented on the ISA page.
+- There is only one format, documented on the ISA page.

-- Use splitters to split the instruction into all possible unique fields.
+- Use a splitter to split the instruction into its fields.

 - The “fan out” is how many pieces to split the value into.

-- After splitting you should have one of each of these:
+- After splitting you should have these fields:

 opcode